My Quotes: A New Revenue Source for a Lab Supply Marketplace

 Our foundational design research, comprised of in-depth interviews with users of the marketplace, provided the starting point for all design at ZAGENO.

-Customer interviews about quotes
+Additional Customer interviews specifically on quotes

 • We confirmed there was healthy interest in adding Quotes to our existing platform